bswnth48/gitanalytics/memory-bank/activeContext.md

-# Active Context: Implement Automated Testing
+# Active Context: Advanced Analytics - Code Churn & Complexity

 ## Current Focus

-With all major features (analysis, caching, cost tracking) now implemented, our focus shifts to ensuring the stability and reliability of the application.
-The goal is to build a comprehensive **Automated Test Suite** using `pytest`.
-This will allow us to make future changes with confidence, knowing that the core functionality is protected by tests.
+Having added Contributor Analysis, we are now moving to the second advanced analytics feature: **Code Churn & Complexity**.
+The goal is to analyze the repository to identify "hotspots"—files that are frequently changed—and to measure their cyclomatic complexity.
+This will provide insights into potential technical debt and areas of the codebase that might be difficult to maintain.

 ## Recent Changes

-- Successfully implemented and tested "Cost Monitoring", which tracks token usage and provides an estimated cost for each analysis run.
+- Successfully implemented and tested "Contributor Analysis", which adds an optional author-centric summary to the report.
+- Added a `--by-author` flag to the CLI to control this feature.
+- Updated the report templates and builder to handle and display the new contributor data.

 ## Next Steps

-1.  **Setup Test Environment:** Create a `conftest.py` to manage shared testing fixtures, such as creating temporary Git repositories for tests to run against.
-2.  **Test Core Logic:**
-    -   Write unit tests for the `GitAnalyzer` to ensure it correctly identifies and filters commits.
+1.  **Add Dependency:** Add the `radon` library to our `pyproject.toml` file to provide complexity analysis capabilities.
+2.  **Enhance Git Analyzer:** Update `GitAnalyzer` to track file modification statistics across all commits to calculate code churn.
+3.  **Create Complexity Analyzer:** Build a new component that uses `radon` to analyze the complexity of given source files.
+4.  **Integrate & Report:** Update the main `run_analysis` logic to combine churn and complexity data and pass it to the `ReportBuilder` for inclusion in a new "Code Health" section of the report.
-    -   Write tests for the `CacheManager` to verify saving and loading from the cache.
+5.  **Add Tests:** Write tests for the churn and complexity analysis logic.
-3.  **Test CLI & Integration:**
-    -   Write integration tests for the `analyze` command in `cli.py` using `Click`'s test runner.
-    -   Mock the AI API calls to test the application's flow without incurring costs or relying on external services.
-4.  **Run Tests:** Execute the full test suite to ensure all components are working as expected.